 Studies show that people with borderline personality disorder who don’t receive adequate treatment are:

-- More likely to develop other chronic medical or mental illnesses
+- More likely to develop other chronic medical or mental illness and/or substance abuse

 - Less likely to make healthy lifestyle choices

 Borderline personality disorder is also associated with a significantly higher rate of self-harm and suicidal behavior than the general public.

 People with borderline personality disorder who are thinking of harming themselves or attempting suicide need help right away.

 If you or someone you know is in crisis, call the toll-free National Suicide Prevention Lifeline (NSPL) at 1-800-273-TALK (8255), 24 hours a day, 7 days a week.
 The service is available to everyone.
 The deaf and hard of hearing can contact the Lifeline via TTY at 1-800-799-4889.
 All calls are free and confidential.
 Contact social media outlets directly if you are concerned about a friend’s social media updates or dial 911 in an emergency.
 Read more on NIMH’s Suicide Prevention health topic page.

 The treatments described on this page are just some of the options that may be available to a person with borderline personality disorder.

 Psychotherapy is the first-line treatment for people with borderline personality disorder.
 A therapist can provide one-on-one treatment between the therapist and patient, or treatment in a group setting.
 Therapist-led group sessions may help teach people with borderline personality disorder how to interact with others and how to effectively express themselves.

 It is important that people in therapy get along with, and trust their therapist.
 The very nature of borderline personality disorder can make it difficult for people with the disorder to maintain a comfortable and trusting bond with their therapist.

 Two examples of psychotherapies used to treat borderline personality disorder include: